-7 The Disbursement Handbook is accessible at www.wordlbank.org.
+&lt;sup>11 The Disbursement Handbook is accessible at http://go.worldbank.org/BSSV51JM00.

+All letters of authorisation, cheques and payment vouchers should only be signed with appropriate supporting documentation (certified supplier invoices, purchase orders and requisition orders).
 Payment Vouchers should be stamped, indicating the date paid and cheque number, then attached to the relevant supporting documentation.
 In addition, after payment, all invoices must be stamped to ensure that payments are not duplicated.